Dismay over Breonna Taylor spills into America’s streets

 LOUISVILLE, Ky.
 (AP) — Anger, frustration and sadness over the decision not to charge Kentucky police officers for Breonna Taylor’s death poured into America’s streets as protesters lashed out at a criminal justice system they say is stacked against Black people.
 Violence seized the demonstrations in her hometown of Louisville as gunfire rang out and wounded two police officers.

-Activists, celebrities and everyday Americans have been calling for charges since Taylor, an emergency medical worker, was shot multiple times by white officers who entered her home during a narcotics investigation in March.
-While the officers had a no-knock warrant, the investigation showed they announced themselves before entering, said state Attorney General Daniel Cameron, a Republican and the state’s first Black top prosecutor.
+Activists, celebrities and everyday Americans have been calling for charges since Taylor, an emergency medical worker, was shot multiple times by white officers after one of them was shot while bursting into her home during a narcotics investigation in March.
+The officers had a no-knock warrant but the investigation showed they announced themselves before entering, said state Attorney General Daniel Cameron, a Republican and the state’s first Black top prosecutor.

 A grand jury returned three charges of wanton endangerment Wednesday against fired Officer Brett Hankison over shooting into a home next to Taylor’s with people inside.

-Hundreds of demonstrators chanted Taylor’s name and marched in cities like New York, Washington, D.C., Philadelphia and Las Vegas.
-People gathered in downtown Chicago’s Millennium Park, chanting demands for justice as passing drivers on Michigan Avenue honked their horns.
-Authorities unleashed chemical agents on some protesters after they tried to climb on a SWAT vehicle in Atlanta and others were arrested.
+Hundreds of demonstrators chanted Taylor’s name and marched in cities including New York, Washington, D.C., Philadelphia, Las Vegas and Portland, Oregon.
+People gathered in downtown Chicago’s Millennium Park, chanting demands for justice as drivers on Michigan Avenue honked their horns.
+Police in Atlanta unleashed chemical agents and made arrests after some protesters tried to climb on a SWAT vehicle.
+In Minnesota and Wisconsin, marchers peacefully blocked highway traffic.

-While protests in Louisville had been largely peaceful, scuffles broke out between police and protesters and some people were arrested before the two officers were shot while investigating reports of gunfire Wednesday night.

-Interim Police Chief Robert Schroeder said a suspect was in custody but did not offer details about whether that person was participating in the protests.
-He says both officers are expected to recover, and one was undergoing surgery.
+In Louisville, police said they arrested 127 people after what began as peaceful protests.
+Officers declared an unlawful assembly after they said fires were set in garbage cans and several vehicles were damaged.
+A police statement also described the “looting” of several stores.
+Interim Police Chief Robert Schroeder said a suspect was detained in the shooting of two officers, who are expected to recover from their wounds.

 Taylor’s case has exposed the wide gulf between public opinion on justice for those who kill Black Americans and the laws under which those officers are charged, which regularly favor police and do not often result in steep criminal accusations.

 Carmen Jones has protested in downtown Louisville every day for nearly three months.
-She said she felt despair after the grand jury’s decision and didn’t know what was next.
+She said she feels despair after the grand jury’s decision and doesn’t know what’s coming.

 “We’re tired of being hashtags.
 We’re tired of paying for history in our blood and our bodies and being told to respond to this violence and aggression with peace,” she said.
 “We did it the Martin way for the entire summer, and it got us nowhere.
 Maybe it’s time to do things the Malcolm way.”

-Jones said her remaining hope was that their demonstration would cause systemwide change in the U.S. But the decision in Taylor’s case made her feel like her life doesn’t matter in America.
+Jones said she still hopes their demonstrations will lead to systemwide change in the U.S., but the decision in Taylor’s case makes her feel like her life doesn’t matter in America.

 Along with George Floyd, a Black man killed by police in Minneapolis in May, Taylor’s name became a rallying cry during nationwide protests that called attention to entrenched racism and demanded police reform.
-Taylor’s image has been painted on streets, emblazoned on protest signs and silk-screened on T-shirts worn by celebrities.
+Her image is painted on streets, emblazoned on protest signs and silk-screened on T-shirts worn by celebrities.

 The FBI is still investigating potential violations of federal law in connection with the raid at Taylor’s home on March 13.

-After the announcement in Kentucky, Ben Crump, a lawyer for Taylor’s family, denounced the decision as “outrageous and offensive.”
+After the announcement, Ben Crump, a lawyer for Taylor’s family, denounced the decision as “outrageous and offensive.”
 Protesters shouting, “No justice, no peace!” took to the streets, while others sat quietly and wept.

 Morgan Julianna Lee, a high school student in Charlotte, North Carolina, watched the announcement at home.